By Janet K. Keeler

 The Orlando Museum of Art, which was founded in 1924, has a rich permanent collection including American art from the 18th century to 1945, plus art of the Ancient Americas and African art.
 The 2,400 items in the permanent collection are shown in various exhibitions.

 After a few hours of art-loving, you might want to grab something to eat.
 The White Wolf Café & Bar at the western tip of Lake Formosa is in the Ivanhoe Village District of the city.
 In recent years, more and more Orlando neighborhoods have been marketing themselves as alternative places to visit in Florida’s ground zero for theme parks, and Ivanhoe is one such place.
-The White Wolf serves breakfast, lunch and dinner and is open for a popular Sunday brunch.
+The White Wolf serves breakfast, lunch and dinner and is open for a popular Saturday and Sunday brunch, served in addition to breakfast.
 The bistro menu sports a wide selection of salads, but how can you go wrong with Sriracha Chips, garnishes with bacon and blue cheese?
 Flatbreads, burgers and full-on dinner entrees look good too.

 Art and the art of food?
 Say “yes” in Orlando.